Matthew Lukin Smawfield

 Analysis of the observed GNSS correlation length (λ ≈ 4,200 km) suggests a universal critical density (ρc ≈ 20 g/cm³) that appears to organize gravitational phenomena across 40 orders of magnitude—from the Bohr radius at atomic scales through terrestrial metrology to dark matter halos in galaxies (Paper 7).
 This externally calibrated parameter, connected across scales through M1/3 Vainshtein screening, enables constrained astrophysical applications.
 Paper 8 illustrates this predictive utility through reinterpretation of the runaway black hole candidate RBH-1 as a gravitational soliton, offering a resolution to quantitative observational tensions in thermal dynamics and star formation.
 The convergence of terrestrial atomic clocks, optical laser ranging, galactic rotation curves, compact object behavior, and atomic physics constraints on a single density scale (ρc ≈ 20 g/cm³) suggests a connection between quantum mechanics, precision timekeeping, and cosmological structure formation—spanning 40 orders of magnitude in mass and 15 orders in density.

 Paper 10 provides a rigorous epistemological audit of the experimental canon, identifying structural limitations in standard precision tests—specifically their reliance on reciprocity-even observables—that leave the path-dependent synchronization sector probed by TEP largely unconstrained.
-Paper 11 expands the empirical frontier to globular cluster dynamics, reporting an 8.7σ anomaly in millisecond pulsar timing.
-This signal exhibits "suppressed density scaling" consistent with the saturation of the TEP screening mechanism predicted by the universal critical density, establishing a coherent multi-scale evidentiary chain that connects terrestrial clock correlations to intermediate-scale astrophysical anomalies.
+Paper 11 expands the empirical frontier to globular cluster dynamics, reporting a 5.8σ anomaly in millisecond pulsar timing (394 MSPs: 196 GC, 198 field).
+This signal exhibits "suppressed density scaling" (slope 0.39 ± 0.08 vs Newtonian 0.72; 4.1σ rejection) consistent with the saturation of the TEP screening mechanism predicted by the universal critical density, establishing a coherent multi-scale evidentiary chain that connects terrestrial clock correlations to intermediate-scale astrophysical anomalies.

 These are working preprints shared in the spirit of open science—all manuscripts, analysis code, and data products are openly available under Creative Commons and MIT licenses.
-Independent scrutiny and collaboration are warmly invited.
+Independent scrutiny and collaboration are welcome.

 Interactive Correlation Decay Explorer